---

 ### Handling multiple files

-For more complicated NHGIS extracts that include data from multiple data
+For more complicated extracts that include data from multiple data

 sources, the provided .zip archive will contain multiple codebook and data